 While the inhabitants of Mazukata's Holiday avoided these buildings for more than a century, by 2600 several mining concerns had actually moved into the partial structures.
 Although many individuals who lived and worked in them reported unusually vivid and confusing dreams, no other atypical phenomena were noted.

 Since their voluntary transformation, the inhabitants of Mazukata's Holiday have developed an unusual cooperative culture.
 Because this particular tweak is exceedingly well adapted to life in zero-g and can fly on any world where gravity x pressure (both measured against Old Earth standard) is 0.35 or less, they have since spread throughout many of the nearby star systems.
-Today, some live in primarily Jansenist asteroid-mining colonies while others have colonized various small terraformed worlds.
-Although many colonies outside of their home systems have abandoned Jansenism, the two tweaks are still largely known as Virds and Vats.
+Today, some live in primarily Jensanist asteroid-mining colonies while others have colonized various small terraformed worlds.
+Although many colonies outside of their home systems have abandoned Jensanism, the two tweaks are still largely known as Virds and Vats.
 The one universal characteristic of all of their colonies is none of them consist solely of Virds and Vats, two types of tweak are always found together.
-Mazukata's Holiday and many other Jansenist worlds are now members of the Sophic League.
+Mazukata's Holiday and many other Jensanist worlds are now members of the Sophic League.